lloda/ra-ra/README.md

 # ra-ra #

 ra-ra is an expression template / multidimensional array library for C++14.
+It is a work in progress.

-Features (not all working properly)
+Features
 -----------

 * Dynamic or static array rank.
 Dynamic or static array shape (all dimensions or